 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-From time to time, including recently as a result of the COVID-19 pandemic and actions taken to slow its spread, global financial markets have experienced volatility and uncertainty.
+From time to time, including recently as a result of the COVID-19 pandemic and actions taken to slow its spread as well as actual or perceived changes in interest rates and economic inflation, global financial markets have experienced volatility and uncertainty.
 A severe or prolonged economic downturn could result in a variety of risks to our business, including our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our suppliers, possibly resulting in supply disruption.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.